 For a single traumatic event, such as a motor vehicle accident, two or three sessions can already be very helpful.
 Multiple traumatic events or more complex trauma will require more sessions.
 A tailored treatment plan will be developed in the initial sessions.

-Here you can read about my fees, insurance coverage and more.
+Find out about my fees, insurance coverage and more.

 EMDR: Beyond PTSD